davisbrandon02/Grid-based-Tactics-Template/README.md

 Planned features:
 - Unit movement and attack system.
 - Turn queue system that can support any number of sides.
-Example: XCOM turn, Alien turn, civilian turn, lost turn
+Example: XCOM turn, Alien turn, civilian turn, Lost turn
 - Customizable units.
 Example: default unit  can be made into rifleman units, or units with their own levels and XP like in Fire Emblem.
 - Line of sight calculation
 - Simple example game with YouTube series tutorial on how to use the template